Textualize/textual/docs/widgets/text_area.md

 `TextArea` offers `undo` and `redo` methods.

-The `TextArea` uses a heuristic to place *checkpoints* after certain types of edit.
+The `TextArea` uses a heuristic to place _checkpoints_ after certain types of edit.
 When you call `undo`, all of the edits between now and the most recent checkpoint are reverted.
+You can manually add a checkpoint by calling the [`TextArea.history.checkpoint()`][textual.widgets.text_area.EditHistory.checkpoint] instance method.

 The undo and redo history uses a stack-based system, where a single item on the stack represents a single checkpoint.
 In memory-constrained environments, you may wish to reduce the maximum number of checkpoints that can exist.